fatleader/Print-n-Mount/README.md

 Here at Print n' Mount, we believe that prints and mounting should be charged as one service.
 It's rather straightforward: we charge a flat fee for **BOTH** fine-art printing and borderless mounting onto foam board.

 Each print is worked on by skilled hands to ensure that as they will last as long as the high quality acid-free paper and acid-free foam board will allow.
-This is around 100 years!
+We estimate this to be around 100 years!

 Our **RATES** are determined by the size of your fine-art prints: